ettoreciarcia/personal-website-hugo/content/posts/08-sharing-my-home-lab.md

 ---
-title: "How to setup an Headscale server for free via Terraform and Ansible"
+title: "How to setup an Headscale server for free on AWS via Terraform and Ansible"
 date: 2023-05-09T23:21:07+02:00
-draft: true
+draft: false
 summary: "How to setup an Headscale server for free via Terraform and Ansible"
 tags: [Terraform, Ansible, Networking, AWS, Homelab]
 categories: [Terraform, Ansible, Networking, AWS, Homelab]
 weight: "995"
 showToc: true
 cover:
-  image: "../img/07/cover.png"
+  image: "../img/08/cover.png"
 ---

-## **0 Updates on homelab journey**
+## **0 Updates on my homelab journey**

 As you may have read in my previous article, I was looking for someone to keep me company on this very long journey.